 The compensation program allows executives to participate in an annual cash bonus program.
-Historically, the payouts for executives have been targeted to pay out at approximately the median (50th percentile) of the survey data when the Company reaches the expected earnings per share performance level for the year.
-The cash bonus based on earnings per share is equivalent to 75% of the target annual cash bonus.
-The remaining 25% of the target annual cash bonus is determined based on the success of each executive officer in meeting personal business goals established at the beginning of the year.
+Historically, the payouts for executives have been targeted to pay out at approximately the median (50th percentile) of the survey data when the Company reaches the expected level of corporate performance for the year.
+The cash bonus based on corporate performance was equivalent to 75% of the target annual cash bonus.
+The remaining 25% of the target annual cash bonus was determined based on the success of each executive officer in meeting personal business goals established at the beginning of the year.

 The compensation program allows executives to receive equity incentive awards under the Company's equity incentive plans.
 The primary goal of the Company is to create long-term value for stockholders, and accordingly the Compensation Committee believes that equity incentive awards provide an additional incentive to executive officers to work to maximize stockholder value.
-The target for equity incentive awards is approximately the 25th percentile of the survey data.